Culture rallies for Ukraine in Berlin | DW | 06.03.2022

 "The least we can do for the people of Ukraine at this moment is to help those under physical threat wherever we can, glory to Ukraine," said German historian Karl Schlögel, a Russian specialist who broke down as he spoke on stage at the event.

-"Dear Ukrainian brothers and sisters, you should know it not us who shoot at you, not the Belarusian, it is Putin who shoots," said Belarusian writer Svetlana Alexievich, referring to the fact that Belarus president Alexander Lukashenko has committed to fighting with Russia.
+"Dear Ukrainian brothers and sisters, you should know it not us who shoot at you, not the Belarusians, it is Putin who shoots," said Alexievich, referring to the fact that Belarusian leader Alexander Lukashenko has committed to fighting with Russia.
 "A majority of Belarusians are on the side of light, are on the side of good."

 Ukrainian President Volodymyr Zelenskyy also spoke via video call.
 He called for a minute's silence, both for the soldiers and service personnel "who have given up their lives" for Ukraine, and for the "citizens and civilian population" who "have sacrificed their lives for the independence of their country."